Reed-CompBio/Graphery/RFCs/graph_api_specification.md

   	return self.node_pair[1]
   ```

-* It should have a method that supports querrying which node you can get from a given node.
+* It should have a method that supports querying which node you can get from a given node.
 (Better naming for the function is expected)

   ```python
   def get_next(self, node: Node):